 A few days without food and you will be feeling the effects.
-A few weeks, and you won’t be around anymore.
+A few weeks, and you will not be around anymore.
 Food storage is imperative for a survival kit because it is hard to obtain after a disaster.
-While hunters and fishermen bring great skills to the table in this area, there may not always be time or opportunity to look for food.
-You want to start with a three day supply (at the very least) and then work your way up from there.
+While hunters and anglers bring great skills to the table in this area, there may not always be time or opportunity to look for food.
+You want to start with a three-day supply (at the very least) and then work your way up from there.
 Food storage items we use and suggest:

 - Legacy Food Buckets – a pre-packaged bucket system is one of the easiest ways to increase your food stockpile.

-- Can Your Own – learn a new skill with canning, if you don’t know how already.
+- Can Your Own – learn a new skill with canning, if you do not know how already.

 You can only live a few days without water and you should have a plan to store, filter, and purify it.
 Water is very heavy at 8.3 lbs per gallon.
 This poses a problem when creating mobile kits, like a car kit or bug out bag.
 In home survival kits don’t have this problem, so stocking up is one of the easiest ways to knock this element of the kit out.
 You want water for the entire family for three days.
 Assume each person requires one gallon per day to keep the math easy.
 Ongoing water collection solutions are also a great way to tackle water storage, using rain collection barrels or your very own well.